k11n/konstellation/README.md

 Companies often build proprietary tools to manage deployments on k8s, or deal with the raw resource YAMLs that can be complex and error-prone.

 Konstellation is designed to lower the barrier of entry that comes with Kubernetes.
-Initially it's tightly integrated to support k8s clusters on AWS, with support for other cloud providers on the roadmap.
+Initially it support k8s clusters on AWS (other cloud providers are on the roadmap).

 ## Features